 Understanding Your Credit Score

-There are lots of ways to calculate credit score, but the most sophisticated, well-known scoring models are the FICO®Score and VantageScore models.
-A majority of lenders look at your FICO® Score, developed by the Fair Isaac Corporation.
-VantageScore 3.0 uses a scoring range that matches the FICO® model.
+There are many ways to calculate a credit score, but the most sophisticated, well-known scoring models are the FICO®Score and VantageScore® models.

-The following factors are taken into consideration to build your score:
+The following factors are taken into consideration when building your credit score:

 Tip #1: Pay Off Outstanding Debt

-One of the best ways to increase your credit score is to determine any outstanding debt you owe and pay on it until it’s paid in full.
+One of the best ways to increase your credit score is to identify any outstanding debt you owe and make payments on that debt until it’s paid in full.
 This is helpful for a couple of reasons.
-First, if your overall debt responsibilities go down, then you have room to take more on which makes you less risky in your lender’s eyes.
+First, if your overall debt responsibilities go down, then you have room to take on more, which means you’re less of a risk to your mortgage lender.

 A large part of what a lender wants to see when they evaluate your credit is how reliably you can pay your bills.
-This includes all bills, not just auto loans or mortgages – utility bills and cell phone bills matter, too.
+This includes all monthly payments, not just auto loans or mortgages – utility bills and cell phone bills matter, too.

 Tip #3: Don’t Apply For Too Much Credit

-Resist any urge to apply for more credit cards as you try to build your credit because this puts a hard inquiry on your credit report.
-Too many hard inquiries negatively affect your credit score.
+You should resist the urge to apply for more credit cards as you try to build your credit score.
+New credit applications put hard inquiries on your credit report.
+Too many hard inquiries can negatively affect your credit score.

 Other Considerations When Buying A House